yarin177/FFT-Project/README.md

 These are the training and testing files we generated earlier.

-To compile and run the program all together run the following line:
+To compile and run the program with CMake run the following line:

-**`g++ -c NeuralNetwork.cpp -o NeuralNetwork.o && g++ main.cpp NeuralNetwork.o -o compiled && ./compiled`**
+**`cmake --build build && ./build/main`**
 # Spectrogram Installation

 The project uses **Qt framework**  library  to output a  spectrogram.